The Guide to RFI/RFP Support & Vendor Selection

 Once the deadline passes and the RFI responses are in your hands, the real work begins.
 This is your opportunity to turn a stack of documents into a clear path forward.
 The goal isn't just to pick a winner but to methodically narrow down the field to a few top contenders who truly understand your needs and are equipped to meet them.
 Think of this phase as the bridge between initial exploration and making a concrete business decision.
 How you handle these next steps will set the tone for the entire procurement process and any future partnerships that come from it.

-Evaluating Responses and Assessing Vendors
+How to Evaluate Responses and Compare Vendors

 Your first step is to evaluate the responses to see which vendors meet your basic requirements.
 At this stage, you’re not looking for a perfect, detailed solution.
 Instead, you’re checking for understanding, capability, and alignment with your project’s goals.
 Create a simple scoring system to compare vendors on key criteria like experience, technical ability, and their grasp of your objectives.
 This process helps you create a shortlist of the most promising candidates.
 It also provides a clear, documented trail showing how you made your decisions, which is incredibly helpful for keeping internal stakeholders aligned and informed about your vendor selection process.